Asset Issuance

 Scenario Description

-The token issuer issues 1000000000 assets on Zetrix, the token code is GLA and the token name is Global.
-The specific information is as follows:
+The token issuer issues 1,000,000,000 GLA (Global) assets on Zetrix with the token code GLA and name Global.

 name